SANOS Smooth strictly Arbitrage-free Non-parametric Option Surfaces: Smooth Arbitrage-Free Call Price Surfaces

-for all $K$.
-Applying the linear expectation operator~$\E^Y[\cdot]$ preserves the inequality. \end{enumerate} \end{proof} \begin{remark} Our approach is a special case of the following concept: let $X=(X_t)_t$ and $Y=(Y_t)_t$ be two independent martingales.
+It is clear that monotonicity for arbitrary $T$ is preserved by our time-interpolation scheme. \end{enumerate} \end{proof} \begin{remark} Our approach is a special case of the following concept: let $X=(X_t)_t$ and $Y=(Y_t)_t$ be two independent martingales.
 Then, $Z_t:=X_t Y_t$ is again a martingale and has call prices

 mirroring~\eqref{eq:Zmart}.
 It is worth noting that any classic arbitrage-free pricing model~$Y$ can be used for our model.
 Heston's model~\cite{heston1993closed} for example provides a rich surface with pronounced skew which can be used as a background martingale. \end{remark}